Kentucky Educational Television: Subchannels

-WKMJ-TV's lineup includes the World Channel, making it the only KET transmitter to carry this service.
+The ATSC 3.0 transmitters at Louisville and Covington also make available the World Channel as subchannel 5.

+In northern Kentucky, WCET broadcasts subchannels 54.1 and 54.3 of WCVN-TV in ATSC 1.0 format, while WPTO broadcasts subchannels 54.2 and 54.4.

 From 2007 to 2010, KET broadcast KET ED, the Education Channel, which provided professional development and instructional programming.
 Until 2008, dedicated KET5 and KET6 subchannels carried live coverage of the Kentucky House of Representatives and Senate.